 2016 Project Completion Grant, Tyler School of Art.

-For the past thirty years I’ve had a broad set of professional experiences: Co-founded Current Designs, Inc., small high-tech company which makes makes computer response devices for neuroscientists; edited several journals including the American Economic Review and was a fact checker at the Philadelphia Museum of Art’s publication department; cooked at the Commissary Restaurant in Philadelphia and Grendel’s Lair in Cambridge (MA).
+I’ve had a broad set of professional experiences: Co-founded Current Designs, Inc., a small high-tech company which makes computer response devices for neuroscientists; edited several journals including the American Economic Review and was a fact checker at the Philadelphia Museum of Art’s publication department; cooked at the Commissary Restaurant in Philadelphia and Grendel’s Lair in Cambridge (MA).